-By Lorraine Dindi (2nd Year Law; International Representative) and Adrian Kwong (2nd Year History and Politics; Academic Affairs Representative)
+By Lorraine Dindi (former student in Law) and Adrian Kwong (former student History and Politics)

 What's it like moving between countries regularly?

 Since the shortest of our 3 breaks ('vacs') in an academic year is 6 weeks long, there is plenty of time to travel back home before the next term begins, as many international students do.
 Even if you choose to stay in Oxford for the vac, College can provide accommodation and there's a uni-wide community of students putting up various activities, so you don't get bored.
 Unfortunately, everyone living on site (1st and 2nd years) has to move out of their rooms during the vac, but there is international student storage where you can leave up to 4 boxes/suitcases.